shubham11941140/short_url/README.md

 # short_url
 Contains a full fledged implementation of a URL Shortener Web Application

-### Refer to the design document in the file: "Design Document 16 Jan 2022.pdf"
+### Refer to the design document in the file: "Design Document 16 Jan 2022.pdf" and "Design Document Feb 10.pdf"

 To run the website, go to: **http://fault-tolerance-eb-short-url-dev.us-east-1.elasticbeanstalk.com/home**